On this page:

 = void

 A GUI view to build a loot deck by including certain loot cards.
-The callback on-card is invoked with an "event" that specifies a deck of cards from which one card should be added or removed.
-Similarly for on-sticker to add stickers to decks.
+The callback on-card is invoked with an "event" that specifies a type of cards from which one card should be added or removed.
+The callback on-deck is invoked with a mapping from loot types to decks that should be used to interpret what decks to draw cards from.
+See build-loot-deck.

 procedure